wind0204/dactyl_open_yd2040/README.md

 # Dactyl Open - YD2040
-I've built a Dactyl Pivot - Open with bigger build, movable thumb pads, and bolts as guide for the tenting feature. and thought I might as well share some of the details on the internet.
+I've built a Dactyl Pivot - Open with bigger build, movable thumb racks, and bolt-screw guides for the tenting feature. and thought I might as well share some of the details on the internet.

 The MCUs I used was good value, I guess.
 I don't have electronic knowledge to really evaluate it well. its name was YD-2040 V1.1;